ufricke/telegram_bot/README.md

-# Telegram Bot with TypeScript and node-telegram-bot-api
+# Telegram OpenAI Bot

-This repository contains a simple example of a Telegram bot written in TypeScript and powered by the `node-telegram-bot-api` library.
+This repository contains a simple example of a Telegram bot written in TypeScript.
+The bot uses the davinci openai model to formulate responses.

 ## Prerequisites